Concepts of measurement and geometry can be used to solve novel problems.

 GeoGebra is dynamic mathematics software for all levels of education that brings together geometry, algebra, spreadsheets, graphing, statistics and calculus in one easy-to-use package.

-A set of interactive activities that allow students to clarify their knowledge of angle relationships.
+A set of interactive activities that allows students to clarify their knowledge of trigonometric ratios.
 It can also be used to screen cast within Office 365 teams to demonstrate with a class.
 Followed with some example questions, this can be a good resource to support the development of this important skill.

 Diagnostic questions are designed to help identify, and crucially understand students' mistakes and misconceptions in an efficient and accurate manner.
 In a remote learning environment, these questions are vital for checking on progress.
 At crucial moments in a lesson, set a diagnostic question or two to quickly ascertain the progress of the class, and importantly, understand misconceptions quickly, which can be hard to achieve in a remote environment.
 You will need to sign in (for free) to access.

-This set of questions relates to all geometry, where you can then select “Angles in Triangles” or another subtopic in this sequence of learning.
+This set of questions relates to all geometry, where you can then select “Pythagoras” and “basic trigonometry”.
 After a period of content delivery or inquiry, set one or two diagnostic questions, to each member of the class via the Learning Management System, collect the results and identify any student or group of students that have misconceptions that you can then address.